Leen-Robotics/reinforcement_learning/README.md

 ```
 will produce four `Action` type actions with the attributes `steer`, `gas` and `brake`

+##### TODO:
-TODO: allow for continual action spaces to be defined
+- allow for continual action spaces to be defined
-TODO: integrate intrinsic rewards
+- integrate intrinsic rewards
-TODO: PID controller in predefined policies
+- PID controller in predefined policies
+- integrate functionality for learning and plotting